masc-ucsc/docs/docs/pyrope/05-assert.md

   valid space.
 It only affects the verify command.
 The restrict command accepts a list of conditions to restrict.

-* `lec`: It is a formal verification step that checks that all the arguments are logically equivalent.
-The difference with `verify` is that it also accepts functions (only). `lec` does not include the reset state.
-The first argument is the gold model, the rest are implementation.
-This matters because the gold model unknown output bit checks against any value for the equivalent implementation bit.

 The `cassert` are syntax suggar for a defined comptime assert.
 Since it is so